This article was translated by John R. Bopp

 While classic bombs such as those dropped on Guernica or Dresden leave behind the remains of the destroyed city in the form of rubble, in the case of Hiroshima and Nagasaki, a good part of the city simply “vanished”, or “disintegrated”.

-The field work of Basque geologist Marc de Urreiztieta, on the beaches of the Motoujina peninsula, have served to discover where and how the materials that once made up part of that city ended up.
+The field work of Basque geologist Marc de Urreiztieta, on the beaches of the Motoujina peninsula, has served to discover where and how the materials that once made up part of that city ended up.
+Dr. Mario Wannier then took Marc’s findings and found something unusual in them, and a team led by Dr. R. Wenk at UC Berkeley analyzed the samples and carried out the meticulous investigation:

 In the sand of these beaches, he found a high concentration of strange particles that made up part of the bomb’s explosion and which ended up accumulating there.
 The researchers estimate that for every square kilometer of beach, up to a depth of 10 cm, there are between 2,200 and 3,100 tons of these particles.